Daily Sync for five teams - and get something out of it

 I’m working for Tradera right now and as I’ve blogged about before we have been splitting a big (40 people) team into smaller ones.
 Getting this to continue to work and the teams to be effective has been my challenging and very interesting task since then.

-In this post I thought I’ll describe a particular part of that process that I have had problems getting to work many times; the daily team sync, Scrum of Scrum or Syncro whatever you call it.
+In this post, I thought I’ll describe a particular part of that process that I have had problems getting to work many times; the daily team sync, Scrum of Scrum, or Syncro whatever you call it.
 We call it Daily Sync.

 The problem

-It’s really quite simple really; you have several teams and you want some sort of synchronization between them, share information or just know what the others are up to.
-In our case we even had one big team before, where everybody met every morning.
+It’s really quite simple really; you have several teams and you want some sort of synchronization between them, share information, or just know what the others are up to.
+In our case, we even had one big team before, where everybody met every morning.
 The feeling of us knowing exactly what was going on in every part of the system was very clear and present.
 But did we really know everything?

-You then have the meeting itself; who should come?
+Then you have the meeting itself; who should come?
 What should you talk about?
 Are you reporting (receiving) or are you deciding (sending) information?

 The reason